dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 - Demonstrates initiative in professional self development.
 - Recognises achievements

-Example Tasks Perfomed
+Example Tasks Performed
 - Actively participates in Xero-In's
 - Able to provide constructive feedback and responds positively to feedback received
 - Promoted and utilised career development tools
+- Attend the latest "Feedback at Xero" training (there is a new course for this so this might involve re-taking the training)

 ### Resources
 - Take [Mindtools - How well do you develop your people quiz?](https://www.mindtools.com/community/pages/article/team-development.php)